ETS-Android5/Lost_in_Hogwarts/README.md

 # Lost in Hogwarts - Adventure Game

-Android text adventure game.
+Android (Java) text adventure game.
 The room/location information is stored in an XML file.
 This was one of the final assignments of the module COM502 - Internet and Mobile Application Development in Wrexham Glyndŵr University (United Kingdom).

 ### About the game